online-go/goban/README.md

 import { ... } from "goban";
 ```

-To import into an application targeting node:
+To import into an application targeting node, use the [goban-engine](https://www.npmjs.com/package/goban-engine) package:

 ```
-import { ... } from "goban/lib/engine";
+import { ... } from "goban-engine";
 ```

 # Documentation